diku-dk/futhark-website/blog/2020-09-27-poseidon-retrospective.rst

-Finally, as Futhark is an *actually pure* language (with no escape hatches like Haskell), any malfunction in a Futhark program is realistically going to be limited to corrupting memory or computing incorrect results - it will not mistakenly files from the disk or anything of the sort.
+Finally, as Futhark is an *actually pure* language (with no escape hatches like Haskell), any malfunction in a Futhark program is realistically going to be limited to corrupting memory or computing incorrect results - it will not mistakenly delete files from the disk or anything of the sort.

 In summary